vpidev/database-migrations-guide/LocalDevelopment.md

 ### Linked Servers

-Because RoundhousE is applying scripts to the database when it runs it connects to that machine.
+When running RoundhousE it applies scripts to the a database.
+For local work this isn't an issue because you are apply it to your own machine.
+However when one machine targets another and runs RoundhousE there is an issue it runs into with Linked Servers; this is how our automation works.
-One of the quirks with this is that for our deployment it will fail to run scripts that use a linked server due to a delegation issue (double hop).
+RoundhousE will fail to run scripts that use a linked server due to a delegation issue (double hop).
 Scripts that have a linked server call need to be applied outside of the migration.
+Let your dba know if you've added/updated sprocs that contain Linked Server calls so they can apply them to the needed locations.
 We still keep these sprocs in the given database migration repository, but they live in a different folder the `non_migration` folder contains a `sproc` folder which should contain sprocs that reference linked servers.

 ### Migrations don't go backwards

-Application projects in source control have the option to rollback to a commit or choose a different version from another point in time.
+Application projects in source control are easy to choose any different version and run.
 Database Migration projects are different.
 It is generally bad practice and inefficient to rollback a database migration.
 This doesn't mean that you can't undo those changes though it just means that you have to make a new commit that reverts the functionality.